adey-px/cluster-music/README.md

 5. Open heroku dashboard, check to see the new app listed and select it
 6. Click Resources tab - Add-ons, search for server-based database "Postgres" and select free version
 7. Click Settings tab - Reveal Config Vars to see Postgres has been added as the app database
-8. At the terminal, connect to the remote Postgres by pip3 install dj-databse-url
+8. At the terminal, connect to the remote Postgres by pip3 install dj_databse_url
 9. Again, freeze the requirements using pip3 freeze --local > requirements.txt
 10. At terminal, type heroku config to get database url, which can also be gotten on heroku web ui
 11. In the project, open settings.py/DATABASES. duplicate the existing code and comment out the previous